About

 Build your free list to see where your scores land →

-ED advantage at University of Vermont: ED acceptance rate is 92% vs 60% regular decision, more than double.
+ED advantage at University of Vermont: ED acceptance rate is 92% vs 60% regular decision, meaningfully higher than.
 If University of Vermontis your first choice and you've confirmed the financial fit, Early Decision is one of the highest-leverage decisions you can make.

 Application Strategy